Becoming a private equity lawyer - Goodwin

 CA: What is the most rewarding aspect of your practice?

-KC: I really like that Goodwin affords me the opportunity to work with a range of clients.
-I have been at other firms where I was only able to do institutional work.
-While I still am able to do that here, I also get to work with the smaller and venture capital funds.
-The latter gives the opportunity to develop a different kind of business relationship to be there from the first days.
-The stakeholders really depend and rely on you for your advice and counsel, and I get the opportunity to watch them grow from a small fund to a big fund and implement their business objectives.
+KC: I really like that Goodwin affords me the opportunity to work with a range of clients, which I think is unique and special to Goodwin.
+This gives the opportunity to develop a different kinds of business relationships.
+I particularly enjoy working with first time fund managers where the stakeholders really depend and rely on you for your advice and counsel, and I get the opportunity to watch them grow from a small fund to a big fund and implement their business objectives.
 The ability to do both institutional and first-time small funds is both great experience and rewarding.

 CA: What are the latest trends and developments in the private equity space?

 KC: There is a lot of momentum and developments in the funds space.
-With the new SEC chairman, there’s a new focus in the industry, and we are closely following the SEC proposed rules.
-There are also the ESG guidelineswhich will grow as a prominent trend
+With the new SEC chairman, there’s a new focus in the industry, and we are closely following all the new SEC proposals and guidance.
+ESG also continues to be a prominent trend.

 CA: What personal qualities make for a good private equity lawyer?